lilyball/textmate-bundles/Bundles/R.tmbundle/Support/lib/help.markdown

     If you see such an error (or similar) while sending something to "R.app" it is very likely that you are also running the "Rdaemon" with loaded "CarbonEL".
 Unfortunately "CarbonEL" uses the same application name "R", thus the AppleScript will send the R code to it, not to "R.app".
 In such a case you have to quit the Rdaemon.

--   __After updating a R package new commands are not found by "Completion…", "Show Command Usage", etc.__

-    The help index files will only be rebuilt if these don't exist or if one removed/installed R packages.
-An update of a package won't be recognized.
-Run "Create Command Help Index" manually.

 -   __.../R.tmbundle/Support/lib/popen3.rb:18: warning: Insecure world writable dir "DIR"  in PATH, mode 040777__

     If Rmate is outputting this warning message it is very likely that "DIR" has write permissions set to **group** and **others**.
 To change the permission for that "DIR" run this command from a Terminal window: